robmclarty/cred/README.md

 ### Database ORM

-One final note regarding the data store: I started out using [mongoose](http://mongoosejs.com/), but later decided to switch to [waterline](https://github.com/balderdashy/waterline) in order to support more database options, making this a bit more flexible for anyone that wants to use it.
+I started out using [mongoose](http://mongoosejs.com/), but later decided to switch to [waterline](https://github.com/balderdashy/waterline) in order to support more database options, making this a bit more flexible for anyone that wants to use it.
 I think mongoose is really great and I usually choose it for my personal projects, but I understand that NoSQL isn't for everyone, and that a small ORM abstraction can help fit this kind of API into more people's use-cases.
 I chose waterline over other libraries (such as [sequalize](http://sequelizejs.com), [bookshelf](http://bookshelfjs.org/), and [orm2](https://github.com/dresende/node-orm2)) for its similarities (in syntax) to mongoose, which I think expresses data connections more simply than these